 Retirement benefits are provided for all full-time, Class A and Class B faculty on the first of the month coinciding with or following the date of hire.
 The college shall contribute a sum equal to 4% of the base salary of employees to TIAA.
 In addition, the college will match employee elective contributions of up to 2% of eligible compensation.
+Part-time faculty Class C or D (less than 1,000 hours annually) are eligible to make elective deferrals to the plan, but are not eligible for employer contributions.
 Please refer to the Summary Plan Description for the 403(b) Defined Contribution Plan for additional information regarding this benefit and definitions of terms.